It’s one of the most intriguing frescoes ever created, and in this post, you’ll discover the ultimate list of facts about the School of Athens.

 7. Raphael used colleagues as models

-because of the fact that there was no visual available to paint a lot of these ancient figures, Raphael needed to be creative.
+because there was no visual available to paint a lot of these ancient figures, Raphael needed to be creative.

 Leonardo da Vinci as Plato